DaveMitHut/campaign-manager/README.md

 ## General
 The campaign-manager is supposed to be a web application, written in *python3*.
-The backend webserver should for now either be *django* or *flask*.
+The backend webserver is *django* until the application is deployed.

 ## Functions
 The following functionalities should be implemented: